Taurobolium: Description

 The best-known and most vivid description, though of the quite different taurobolium as it was revived in aristocratic pagan circles, is the notorious one that has coloured early scholarship, which was provided in an anti-pagan poem by the late 4th-century Christian Prudentius in Peristephanon: the priest of the Great Mother, clad in a silk toga worn in the Gabinian cincture, with golden crown and fillets on his head, takes his place in a trench covered by a platform of planks pierced with fine holes, on which a bull, magnificent with flowers and gold, is slain.
 The blood rains through the platform onto the priest below, who receives it on his face, and even on his tongue and palate, and after the baptism presents himself before his fellow-worshippers purified and regenerated, and receives their salutations and reverence.
 Prudentius does not explicitly mention the taurobolium, but the ceremony, in its new form, is unmistakable from other contemporaneous sources: "At Novaesium on the Rhine in Germania Inferior, a blood pit was found in what was probably a Metroon", Jeremy Rutter observes.

 Recent scholarship has called into question the reliability of Prudentius' description.
 It is a late account by a Christian who was hostile to paganism, and may have distorted the rite for effect.
 Earlier inscriptions that mention the rite suggest a less gory and elaborate sacrificial rite.
 Therefore, Prudentius' description may be based on a late evolution of the taurobolium.

+Ritual

+In the taurobolium ritual, the highpriest would stand in a pit.
+A bull would be led onto a platform above the pit and sacrificed by cutting its throat.
+The blood of the bull would pour down onto the priest, showering him in the blood.
+Afterward, the bull's testicles were removed and taken to the sanctuary as an offering.
+This ritual was performed as a replacement for the castration of high priests because the castration of Roman citizens was forbidden.